 These high and increasing rates of anxiety and depression among college students could translate into increased demand for those with a degree from a clinical mental health counseling graduate program.
 Indeed, the Bureau of Labor Statistics’ predicts 13% employment growth for school and career counselors between 2016 and 2026.4

 Earn an online master’s in clinical mental health counseling

-The AUCCCD report demonstrates a growing need for school counselors who can identify the causes of anxiety and develop strategies to help students successfully navigate challenges.
+Multiple reports on the mental health of college students demonstrate a growing need for school counselors who can identify the causes of anxiety and depression and develop strategies to help students successfully navigate challenges.

 For those interested in becoming a school counselor at any academic level, including higher education, an online master’s in clinical mental health counseling program can provide the necessary training for a successful, enduring career that effects positive change in the lives of students of all ages.

 Many working professionals find online counseling degrees, such as an online master’s in clinical mental health counseling, to be a good option for those with busy schedules that already include career and family commitments.

 Walden University is an accredited institution offering an MS in Clinical Mental Health Counseling degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.